 INVASIVE WEEDS MANAGEMENT

-Invasive weeds like Japanese Knotweed grow rapidly and can damage buildings and pavements by growing through cracks and weaknesses.
-Even a small part of the root or stalk can regrow into a new plant, so soils from Japanese Knotweed infestations must be treated as controlled waste.
-Other weeds like Giant Hogweed, which causes severe skin blisters, can pose a health risk to site workers or members of the public.
+Invasive weeds like Japanese Knotweed and Bamboo grow rapidly and can damage buildings and pavements by growing through cracks and weaknesses.
+Furthermore, even a small part of Japanese Knotweed rhizome (root) or stalk can regrow into a new plant, so soils from infestations must be treated as controlled waste.
+Other weeds, like Giant Hogweed which causes severe skin blisters, can pose a health risk to site workers or members of the public.

 ERS understand the issues caused by invasive weeds.
-Our highly experienced team of Invasive Weeds specialists work with home owners, property developers, local authorities and other stakeholders to identify, assess, manage and remediate land that’s infested with invasive weeds.
-No job is too big or too small, and we are happy to offer you advice or do an assessment if you suspect growth on your property.
+Our highly experienced team of Invasive Weeds specialists work with home owners, property developers, local authorities and other stakeholders across Scotland to identify, assess, manage and remediate land that’s infested with invasive weeds.
+No job is too big or too small, and we are happy to offer you advice or do an invasive weeds survey if you suspect invasive non-native species (INNS) are growing on your property.

 Our expertise covers a wide range of weeds, including: